jwilkinson6179/BlueJ.NaiveTicket/README.md

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?
+Answer: 0

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
+			Answer: getTotal() increments current balance without adding cash, the machine doesn't give change.
+It outputs to the user the message of how much the machine has gathered (An incorrect amount at that, because it eats your change) instead of the user's remaining balance.

 	* What happens if you insert too much money into the machine – do you receive any refund?
+			Answer: It eats your balance when it calls printTicket().

 	* What happens if you do not insert enough and then try to print a ticket?
+		You still get your ticket, but the money entered is spent.

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.